 In the development of complex systems, systems engineers focus on identifying, minimizing, optimizing, and managing the interfaces between the subsystems.
 This concept, introduced more than fifty years ago by Alexander Kossiakoff, provides the opportunity to divide the functions and hence, the components of a system, in a manner that allows effective interactions.

-Steve Topper has taught students at Johns Hopkins Engineering for Professionals for the past three years.
-His courses have been taught in the partnership program with industry in Arizona, California, Maryland, and Indiana, and have involved a mix of distance, online, and live learning.
-He has averaged teaching four courses a year.
+Peter Jacobus has taught students at Johns Hopkins Engineering for Professionals for the past three years, averaging four courses per year.
+He has taught Management of Systems Projects with several industry organizations in the partnership program spread across Arizona, California, Maryland, and Indiana.
+His classes have involved a mix of distance, online, and live learning.